jimm/www-ellisislandband-net/README.md

     {% include video_tag.html src="porchfest_2024_bruce.mp4" %}

-You can also optionally specify width and height.
+You can also optionally specify width, height, and poster.